Procter and Gamble Stock Analysis

 Branded consumer products businesses have been facing major headwinds.

 Organic growth rates have been weak as consumers shift to lower cost private label products.
 And there is stiff competition from local brands in foreign markets.
-This takes time and money to understand cultural preferences of local consumers.
+This takes time and money to understand the cultural preferences of local consumers.

 On the expense side of the ledger, commodity price inflation and transportation cost increases must be dealt with.
 Finally, a stronger US dollar presents a threat because so much of P&G’s business is transacted in foreign currency.